Myriades-ll/ZW164_py_plugin/README.md

 ## Note

-If you update from version 1.0.0:
+If you upgrade from version 1.0.0:

 - stop the previous plugin
 - delete it if you want